 Building Natural Immunity

 .
-After the age of 12 weeks or starting right at 12 weeks, pups are brought to a populated animal park.
-They are set down for 3-4 minutes in that park with freedom to roam around on the ground.
+After the age of 12 weeks or starting right at 12 weeks, pups are brought to a populated dog park.
+They are set down for just a couple of minutes in the dog park with a minute or two to sniff around.

 Typically a few exposures are enough to get life-long immunity.
 You can continue this for a third week, or the fourth.
 Then if you want to know for sure have your puppy titer tested. ( Check out Dr. John Robb's website, http://www.protectthepets.com/